paritytech/polkadot-testnet-faucet/client/README.md

 The objective of this project is to simplify the use of the Faucet through a standalone webpage and open ability to share it via social networks & google search.

-Two current options are to [access Matrix and contact a bot](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-rococo-testnet) or [Ink! documentation](https://use.ink/faucet).
+Two current options are to [access Matrix and contact a bot](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-rococo-testnet) or [ink! documentation](https://use.ink/faucet).

 ## Development